;

 In November 2017 a second international expert workshop took place on the Isle of Vilm (for participants see Acknowledgements section).
 The aims of the workshop were: to review the general applicability of the guidance (Version 2.0), assess its potential value to exporting countries and to identify areas that could be improved.

 The 2017 Vilm workshop participants took the overall view that the guidance worked well for tree species.
 However, a significant number of potential amendments were identified and collated during the workshop.
-This document is the outcome of reviewing those amendments and finalizing the guidance.
+CITES Non-detriment Findings for Timber Version 3.0” was the product of this extensive re-view process and since that time it has been applied in workshops in Gabon and in Mozambique and at a national level and we have received extensive feedback since its publication.
+It is available in English, Spanish, Portuguese, Dutch and Korean.

-Using this NDF Guidance
+Using this guidance

 This Guidance suggests nine steps that a Scientific Authority can take to make a science-based NDF.
-The overall process is shown in Figure 1.

-This Guidance is not intended to automatically generate the NDF-decision of a Scientific Authority.
+This guidance is not intended to automatically generate the NDF-decision of a Scientific Authority.
 It provides a standardised mechanism to record and process the information required and available to a CITES Scientific Authority in order to make an adequate NDF.

-Anyone using this framework guidance should rely on their own experience and judgment; there will not always be agreement with the level of risk this Guidance indicates and experts may have better insight than a generic tool can provide.
+Anyone using this framework guidance should rely on their own experience and judgment; there will not always be agreement with the level of risk this guidance indicates, and experts may have better insight than a generic tool can provide.
 Assessing the risks is intended to provide guidance to the level of detail necessary for an informed decision on whether management can ensure that the harvest of and trade in the concerned species is likely to be non-detrimental.

 Start Decision Process